undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 ```

 ### Considered future features:
+- An option to hide filtered threads completely or with a placeholder (possibly as a separate script).
 - ~~Word escapes so you can make filter exceptions ("No NSFW" topics etc.).~~ Implemented as of version 1.1.
 - ~~Expand compatibility to other Philomena boards (I don't use any of them so I can't guarantee anything).~~ Implemented as of version 1.2.
 - ~~Profile pages support~~ - done as of 1.0.